Professional Liability Insurance Texas

 - Settlements – If your client agrees to settle out of court, you may be saved from a long-drawn-out litigation process, but you will nevertheless have to make a payment depending on your attorney’s advice.

-- Judgments – On the other hand, if your case goes to trial and is found in favour of the plaintiff, you will have to pay the amount as determined by the court.
+- Judgments – On the other hand, if your case goes to trial and is found in favor of the plaintiff, you will have to pay the amount as determined by the court.

 Who needs Professional Liability Insurance?

-Professions that need Professional Liability Insurance include, but are not limited to:
+Professions that may need Professional Liability insurance in Texas include, but are not limited to:

 |Home Care Providers and Businesses||Yoga Instructors|

 As you can see, a wide range of occupations and professions could benefit from a Professional Liability policy in Texas.
 If your small business provides advice or services, represent others’ interests on their behalf, or engages in other activities that could leave you open to liability claims, then you may want to consider putting a policy in place to protect you and your business.

 Are businesses required to have Professional Liability insurance in Texas?